Request a maritime lease inspection

 The holder of a maritime lease may be required to have Fire and Rescue NSW (FRNSW) inspect the installed fire safety measures as a condition of the lease agreement.

 Marinas and waterfront facilities may be leased from land that is owned and administered by NSW Roads and Maritime Services (RMS).
 Commercial and community leases with RMS exist in Sydney Harbour, Botany Bay, Newcastle Harbour and Port Kembla Harbour.
-As a condition of the lease agreement, the owner and operator may be required to have the fire safety measures inspected by FRNSW to retain and renew the lease agreement.
+As a condition of the lease agreement, the owner or operator may be required to have the fire safety measures inspected by FRNSW to retain and renew the lease agreement.

 Note: The requirements of the Environmental Planning and Assessment Act 1979 in relation to the maintenance of fire safety measures may not be applicable.